Sudarshan0124/Calender/replit.md

 ## Overview

-This is a full-stack event calendar application built with React and Express.
+This is a frontend-only event calendar application built with React and Vite.
 The application provides a dynamic, interactive calendar interface where users can manage their schedule by adding, editing, deleting, and viewing events.
 It features a monthly calendar view with drag-and-drop functionality, recurring events support, and event conflict detection.
+All data is persisted locally using browser localStorage.

 ## System Architecture

-The application follows a monorepo structure with a clear separation between frontend and backend:
+The application is a single-page application (SPA) with no backend dependencies:

 - **Frontend**: React application built with Vite, using TypeScript and Tailwind CSS
-- **Backend**: Express.js server with TypeScript support
-- **Database**: PostgreSQL with Drizzle ORM for data persistence
+- **Data Storage**: Browser localStorage for event persistence
 - **UI Components**: Radix UI primitives with shadcn/ui component library
-- **State Management**: TanStack Query for server state and React hooks for local state
+- **State Management**: React hooks for local state management

 ## Key Components